-Key management personnel of the Responsible Entity and their associated entities did not hold any units in the Fund during the period and as at 30 June 2018.
+Key management personnel of the Responsible Entity and their associated entities did not hold any units in the Fund during the period and as at 30 June 2019 (30 June 2018: nil).

 The Fund has not made, guaranteed or secured, directly or indirectly, any loans to the key management personnel at any time during the period.